2020 Easter tornado outbreak: Monroe, Louisiana

-This first notable tornado of the outbreak was this strong rain-wrapped tornado that struck the Monroe, Louisiana metropolitan area.
-It first touched down just south-southwest of Brownsville-Bawcomville, Louisiana at 11:36 a.m.
+The first notable tornado of the outbreak touched down south-southwest of Brownsville-Bawcomville, Louisiana at 11:36 a.m.
 CDT (16:36 UTC).
-It moved northeast at EF1 strength, as snapping or uprooting numerous trees at the intersection of Brown Street and Evergreen Street and in neighborhoods to the northeast as the tornado moved toward Monroe, with several trees landing on homes.
+It moved northeast at EF1 strength, snapping or uprooting numerous trees at the intersection of Brown Street and Evergreen Street and in neighborhoods to the northeast as the tornado moved toward Monroe, with several trees landing on homes.
 A metal building had its overhead door blown out, several manufactured homes along Sandal Street were damaged, and a trailer was tipped over along LA 34.
 The tornado then reached EF2 strength as it moved into West Monroe, snapping power poles in this area, breaking metal trusses at a paper mill, and blowing over a wood chip conveyor belt.
-Maintained EF2 intensity, the tornado crossed the Ouachita River two times, and impacted Riverbend Drive.
+Maintaining EF2 intensity, the tornado crossed the Ouachita River two times, and impacted Riverbend Drive.
 In this area, many trees were snapped, a home lost its roof, and another home sustained partial wall collapse.
 The tornado then crossed the Ouachita River a third time and impacted neighborhoods along Business US 165 and LA 15 to the south of downtown Monroe, where a tornado emergency was issued due to a large debris ball showing up on radar.
 Multiple homes in this area had roofs torn off and a few of them also sustained some collapse of exterior walls.
 A large two-story home lost all of its roof, and an art museum also had severe roof damage.
 Numerous other homes in this area sustained roofing and window damage, and many trees and power poles were downed.
 Continuing northeast of Railroad Avenue, the tornado momentarily weakened to EF1 intensity as moved through additional residential areas, downing more trees and damaging the roofs of homes.
 Regaining EF2 strength, the tornado crossed I-20 at US 165, heavily damaging a metal building and snapping several power poles along LA 594.
 The tornado then reached its peak intensity as several well-built homes in a subdivision along Orchid Drive had roofs ripped off and multiple exterior walls collapsed, and numerous other homes sustained varying degrees of damage.
 Peak damage in this subdivision ranged from high-end EF2 to low-end EF3.
 Sporadic EF1 damage was observed as the tornado proceeded to cross Powell Avenue, where homes sustained partial roof loss and trees were damaged.
 Northeast of this area, the tornado strengthened back to EF2 intensity as it completely destroyed a metal hangar at Monroe Regional Airport.
 A large metal building was also heavily damaged in this area before the tornado abruptly lifted and dissipated as it crossed an airport runway at 11:45 a.m.
 CDT (16:45 UTC).